AKASH2199SINGH/HEART_DISEASES-_PREDICTIONS-/README.md

 #### Installation

-Build heartdisease from the source and install dependencies:
+Build heartdisease predictions from the source and install dependencies:

 1. Clone the repository: